 A highlight of the Model 374A is its ability to be easily configured to meet the needs of specific users and applications.
 All configuration choices are made using the STcontroller software application that communicates with the Model 374A by way of an Ethernet network connection.
 Configurable parameters include microphone power and preamplifier gain, sidetone audio operationl, talk button operation, and headphone monitoring.

 The microphone input can be selected for compatibility with dynamic or electret (DC-powered) microphones.
-The gain of the microphone preamplifier can be selected from among four choices, two for supporting dynamic microphones and two for supporting electret microphones.
-These choices allow compatibility with a variety of microphones that are part of broadcast and intercom headsets.
+The gain of the microphone preamplifier can be selected from among four choices.
+These allow compatibility with a variety of microphones that are part of broadcast and intercom headsets.

 A unique Model 374A feature is the ability to individually configure the way in which the four talk pushbutton switches function; four choices are available.
 For standard intercom beltpack operation either Push to Talk or Push to Talk/Tap to Latch operation can be selected.
 For situations where only monitoring of an intercom channel is desired a Talk Disabled mode is available.
 And for advanced monitoring-only situations the Talk Disabled/Phones Tap to Latch mode can be selected such that a button will serve in an audio on/off role.

 Four audio channels arrive via Dante and are destined for the 2-channel headphone output.
 Each input source can be independently routed to the left headphone channel, right headphone channel, or both the left and right headphone channels.
 This flexibility allows a variety of listening environments to be created, including stereo, single-channel monaural, and dual-channel monaural.